Skip to content

-• First, unless your privacy settings are set to “Friends Only” for everything, don’t display the year of your birth.
-While many of us don’t mind our friends knowing exactly how old we are, we are trying to manage our professional profiles as well.
-Often we’re either too young or too old to be “credible” in the professional world.
-Displaying the year of your birth allows people to confirm what they suspected, you are too young or too old to have the job you have.
-To change this, go to the “Basic” tab on your profile.
+• First, don’t display your birth year unless your privacy settings are set to “Friends Only” for everything.
+While many of us don’t mind our friends knowing exactly how old we are, we also try to manage our professional profiles.
+Often, we’re either too young or too old to be “credible” in the professional world.
+Displaying your birth year allows people to confirm what they suspect, such as whether you are too young or too old to have the job you have.
+To change this, go to your profile’s “Basic” tab.

-• Second, if your profile is listing a company, take the time to go back in and make sure that it’s referencing company’s actual Facebook Page, especially if it’s YOUR company.
+• Second, if your profile lists a company, take the time to go back in and ensure that it references the company’s actual Facebook Page, especially if it’s yours.
 You can tell if it is by going to the “Education and Work.”
-If it’s linked to a real page, you’ll see the thumbnail for the company page.
+If it’s linked to an actual page, you’ll see the thumbnail for the company page.
 If it’s not, you’ll see a blue shadow thumbnail.
-If you see this, simply delete the professional profile you have and add it again, this time searching for your business’ Facebook page.
+If you see this, delete your professional profile and add it again, this time searching for your business’s Facebook page.

-• Third, look at the pictures displaying–are you OK with the ones that are being featured?
-If not, just hover over the images and click the “X” that appears in the top right corner.
-That will remove it from display there, but will allow it to continue to be displayed in the photos section of your Facebook profile.
+• Third, look at the pictures displayed—are you OK with the ones being featured?
+If not, hover over the images and click the “X” in the top right corner.
+That will remove them from display there but allow them to continue to be displayed in the photos section of your Facebook profile.

 • Fourth, look at the information proudly displayed in your profile with a critical eye.
-Does it represent you in a way that is professionally acceptable, while still being personally revealing?
+Does it represent you in a professionally acceptable way while still being personally revealing?
 If not, it’s time to tidy up the information displayed there.
-Go to “Edit Profile” and take the time to go through each tab, making sure you’re comfortable with all the information being displayed there.
+Go to “Edit Profile” and take the time to review each tab, ensuring you’re comfortable with all the information displayed there.

 • Finally, it’s probably time to refresh your Privacy Settings.
-Personally, I keep mine set at “Friends Only.”
-The reason is that I’m pretty picky when it comes to who my friends on Facebook are.
-But not all of my friends are as picky, and accept friendship requests from almost anyone who asks.
-With a “Friends Only” setting, I know whatever I choose to share on Facebook stays with my friends.
+I keep mine set at “Friends Only.”
+I’m pretty picky about who my friends on Facebook are, but not all my friends are as picky and accept friendship requests from almost anyone who asks.
+With a “Friends Only” setting, I know whatever I share on Facebook stays with my friends.
 If I want to share something publicly, I have a Twitter account, and everyone is welcome to follow me there.

-Nothing about the changes on Facebook profile management last night actually make changing your Facebook profile any more important than they were yesterday.
-However, since that information is now a focus every time someone goes to your page, it’s time to do the housekeeping we should have done, to keep ourselves safe and to better manage our personal and professional profiles and to make sure we’re comfortable with the intersection of those two worlds.
+Nothing about last night’s changes to Facebook profile management makes changing your profile any more critical than yesterday.
+However, since that information is now a focus every time someone goes to your page, it’s time to do the housekeeping we should have done to keep ourselves safe, to better manage our personal and professional profiles, and to make sure we’re comfortable with the intersection of those two worlds.

 About the Author: